qixunLin/learngit/readme.txt

 Git is a distributed version control system.

-dele Git is free software under the GPL.
+Git is free software under the GPL.
+Git has mutable index called stage.